 179 Marlborough is located on the north side of Marlborough, between Dartmouth and Exeter, with 177 Marlborough to the east and 181 Marlborough to the west.

-179 Marlborough was designed by Theodore M. Clark and Edgar C. Curtis, architects, and built in 1881 by Vinal & Dodge, masons, and McNeil Brothers, carpenters.
-It was built as the home of Horatio Greenough Curtis (Edgar Curtis’s brother) and his wife, Annie Neilson (Winthrop) Curtis.
+179 Marlborough was designed by Theodore M. Clark and Edgar C. Curtis, architects, and built in 1881-1882 by Vinal & Dodge, masons, and McNeil Brothers, carpenters, as the home of Horatio Greenough Curtis (Edgar Curtis’s brother) and his wife, Annie Neilson (Winthrop) Curtis.
 Horatio Curtis is shown as the owner on the original building permit application, dated July 5, 1881.

 Horatio Curtis was a shipping merchant in the Calcutta trade and later a sugar refiner.
 By 1885, he was agent for the Pacific Guano Company, and from 1891 to 1916, he was president of the Old Boston National Bank.

 On August 15, 1883, he transferred 179 Marlborough into his wife’s name.